Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 our SILVER mod on it.
 See my tube screamer page for more info.

 In late summer of 1998 the TS9DX Turbo Tube Screamer was made available for those who want more volume, distortion, and low end.
 It is the same as the TS9 but has an added knob which has four MODE positions.
 Each position adds low end, increases volume, and actually decreases distortion.
-The 1st mod is the same as a TS9, the 2nd is not too bad but the 3rd and 4th are too much.
+The 1st mode is the same as a TS9, the 2nd is not too bad but the 3rd and 4th are too much.
 Starting in late 2002 we have offered MODE MODS to make all four modes more useable

 See our TS9DX page for more info on this pedal.
 This pedal is AWESOME on BASS GUITAR as well as guitar.

 The latest new tube screamer was made available about early 2000, the TS7 TONE-LOK pedal.
 It is made in Taiwan like the TS5 but in a metal case that should stand up better.
 There are several circuit boards inside, they seem to be generic and several different effects can be built using the same boards (they are mostly empty boards!).
 These have a HOT mode switch for extra distortion and volume, which is quite useable.
 The HOT mode still works after the mod, and gets a similar improvement to the tone (less harsh, smoother, but still has lots of drive).
 Most TS7 pedals come with the correct JRC4558D chip, so we usually don't have to change the chip in our TS7 mods.
 The TS7 is a lot cheaper than a TS9 but I don't think they will hold up as well to severe use.
+They are not hand made/hand wired like a TS9 or TS808.
 All the boards, connectors, and cables inside add a lot of complexity and there are many things to break.
 Also the tiny micro switches seem to be failing and we do not carry replacements.

 We have worked on the Maxon OD-808 and now offer our 808/SILVER mod for it.
 The Maxon OD-808 is actually a TS-10 circuit (uses TS9/TS10 output section) so it takes some serious work.
 The circuit boards are a little fragile, like the 2003+ TS9s, so we have to be very careful so as not to damage them.
 We also include TRUE BYPASS on these mods because Maxon uses a normal size stomp switch which we can easily change to a 3PDT switch for true bypass.
 So if you are a stickler for true bypass, the Maxon OD-808/Silver may be the pedal for you.
+The OD808 is not as well made as a TS9 though, the pots are really cheap and break easily and cannot be replaced with a normal pot like a TS9.
+So the OD808 is only recommended for pedalboard use when it won't be moved or stepped on much due to the cheaper construction.

 Can you make my Tube Screamer true bypass??